bernwang/latte/README.md

 2. You can adjust the auto-drawn bounding box afterwards

 ## Frame-by-frame tracking
-1. After annotating a frame, the next frame can be auto-annotated.
+- After annotating a frame, the next frame can be auto-annotated.

+## Sensor Fusion
+- 3D point cloud is projected onto the image which is then segmented by Mask R-CNN.
+The 3D points that are projected onto the masks are highlighted, and the segmented image is displayed.
+- An image classifier is used to pre-label a bounding box when it is manually drawn.

 # Controls
 ## "3D" mode